squirrelnest/talking-dead/README.md

 ### `npm run eject`

 If you aren’t satisfied with the create-react-app build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.
 This is a one-way operation that cannot be undone.

-## Risks / Todos

-Scalability
-  - may need sass in the future if visual design choices change frequently
-  - favorites are not shared across the user's other devices

-Security
-  - no user authentication

-Accuracy
-  - will need to replace placeholder formula with actual pricing formula based on mileage

-Test Coverage
-  - only partial coverage was given due to time constraints

-UX
-  - have not checked for aria compliance
-  - have not checked for cross-browser compatibility

-Build
-  - might need to eject CRA (create-react-app) if we need custom build configuration